oweitman/ioBroker.openligadb/README.md

 * remove unused code
 * new widget: next x games of club
 * fix issue for dynamic with of club column
+### 0.0.6
+* NPM deployment and preperation for the latest repository

 ## License
 MIT License